percona/postgresql-docs/docs/solutions/ha-setup-yum.md

     $ systemctl disable {etcd,patroni,postgresql}
     ```

-## Configure ETCD distributed store
+## Configure etcd distributed store

 The distributed configuration store provides a reliable way to store data that needs to be accessed by large scale distributed systems.
-The most popular implementation of the distributed configuration store is ETCD.
-ETCD is deployed as a cluster for fault-tolerance and requires an odd number of members (n/2+1) to agree on updates to the cluster state.
-An ETCD cluster helps establish a consensus among nodes during a failover and manages the configuration for the three PostgreSQL instances.
+The most popular implementation of the distributed configuration store is etcd. etcd is deployed as a cluster for fault-tolerance and requires an odd number of members (n/2+1) to agree on updates to the cluster state.
+An etcd cluster helps establish a consensus among nodes during a failover and manages the configuration for the three PostgreSQL instances.

-This document provides configuration for ETCD version 3.5.x.
-For how to configure ETCD cluster with earlier versions of ETCD, read the blog post by _Fernando Laudares Camargos_ and _Jobin Augustine_ [PostgreSQL HA with Patroni: Your Turn to Test Failure Scenarios](https://www.percona.com/blog/postgresql-ha-with-patroni-your-turn-to-test-failure-scenarios/)
+This document provides configuration for etcd version 3.5.x.
+For how to configure etcd cluster with earlier versions of etcd, read the blog post by _Fernando Laudares Camargos_ and _Jobin Augustine_ [PostgreSQL HA with Patroni: Your Turn to Test Failure Scenarios](https://www.percona.com/blog/postgresql-ha-with-patroni-your-turn-to-test-failure-scenarios/)

 The `etcd` cluster is first started in one node and then the subsequent nodes are added to the first node using the `add `command.

 !!! note

-    Users with deeper understanding of how ETCD works can configure and start all ETCD nodes at a time and bootstrap the cluster using one of the following methods:
+    Users with deeper understanding of how etcd works can configure and start all etcd nodes at a time and bootstrap the cluster using one of the following methods:

     * Static in the case when the IP addresses of the cluster nodes are known
     * Discovery  service - for cases when the IP addresses of the cluster are not known ahead of time.

-    See the [How to configure ETCD nodes simultaneously](../how-to.md#how-to-configure-etcd-nodes-simultaneously) section for details.
+    See the [How to configure etcd nodes simultaneously](../how-to.md#how-to-configure-etcd-nodes-simultaneously) section for details.

 ### Configure `node1`